Return to top

 Buttermilk: This is another secret ingredient.
 I swap buttermilk to get that creamy filling without needing any whole milk, like traditional recipes.
 But you could use regular milk, plant-based milk, or coconut cream.
 Even cream cheese would do for an ultra-creamy filling.

 Sour Cream & Butter: I use just the smallest amounts of sour cream and butter to add richness and texture.
-It’s also possible to swap the sour cream for Greek yogurt or plain unsweetened almond yogurt.
+Sometime I swap the regular sour cream for my vegan sour cream recipe.
 You could also use low-fat cottage cheese for a cottage cheese baked potato.

 Salt & Pepper: Not much seasoning is needed.
 I use just a dash of sea salt and black pepper to enhance the flavor.